 Clive Barker, Sareth Ney, and Pinhead

 After Ney finished reading Barker’s book, “Mister B. Gone”, Ney decided to write an e-mail to the webmasters of his website.
 His assistant wrote him back and was asked to send a résumé and set some days aside, for the interview for the internship.
-His friend, Travis Hickman, had given him an uncirculated Colorado quarter.
+His friend, Travis Hickman, gave him an uncirculated Colorado quarter.
 He placed it in his wallet and he headed out west, with his family.
 The time was 4:30 p.m. and the date was Friday, June 13, 2008.
 He was interviewed by Barker and after three questions, he was hired.
 His catch: to write back weekly.